vroncevic/gen_py_pro/README.md

-Generate python project (Bash script).
+Generate Python Project (Bash script).
 ================================================================================

 The README is used to introduce the modules and provide instructions on